harfbuzz/boring-expansion-spec/avar2.md

 # Processing

-Processing of an axis value in a `avar` version 2 table starts off the same as in an `avar` version 1 table.
-That is, axis coordinates are normalized and then mapped according to `axisSegmentMaps`.
-Then the `avar` version 2 algorithm is applied to obtain the new axis value.
-Thus we have three steps:
+Processing of an axis value in an `avar` version 2 table happens in 3 stages:

-1. Initial normalization to convert user values to normalized values in the range [-1,1].
+1. Initial normalization to convert user coordinates to initial normalized coordinates in the range [-1,1].
-2. Remapping of normalized values under `avar` version 1 to new values also in the range [-1,1].
+2. Remapping of initial normalized coordinates via the `axisSegmentMaps` of `avar` version 1, providing intermediate coordinates also in the range [-1,1].
-3. Remapping of normalized values under `avar` version 2 to new values clamped to the range [-1,1].
+3. Adding interpolated deltas to intermediate axis coordinates via `avar` version 2, providing final coordinates also in the range [-1,1].

+Step 3 above deserves explaining in more detail.
+The `varStore` takes as its input the position in the variation space defined by the set of intermediate axis coordinates obtained in step 2.
+Each `ItemVariationData` structure in `varStore`, thanks to its regions interacting with the position in variation space, can be assigned a scalar, so that an interpolated delta may be calculated for each delta value.
+Each interpolated delta is added to the intermediate value of a particular axis, the axis index being defined by `axisIdxMap`.
+Delta values are encoded as if they are integer values although they represent values smaller by a factor of 2^14, compatible with the F2DOT14 format for normalized axis coordinates (i.e. 1.0 is represented as the integer 16384 and -1.0 as -16384).
+After the summing operations for all `ItemVariationData` structures, axis values are clamped to to the range [-1,1], giving final coordinates.

-The value obtained in step 3 is the final normalized value for the axis, and is to be used in the standard variation process described in [Algorithm for Interpolation of Instance Values](https://docs.microsoft.com/en-us/typography/opentype/spec/otvaroverview#algorithm-for-interpolation-of-instance-values) to obtain scalars for delta sets.
+The set of final axis coordinates obtained by step 3 is used in the standard variation process described in [Algorithm for Interpolation of Instance Values](https://docs.microsoft.com/en-us/typography/opentype/spec/otvaroverview#algorithm-for-interpolation-of-instance-values), applying to all `gvar` and `ItemVariationStore` data in the font (except that in the `avar` table itself).

-Example, assuming an axis with minimum 300, default 400 and maxmium 700, and with an avar table that has v1 mappings of -1 to -1, 0 to 0, 0.5 to 0.4, 1 to 1:

-1. User value of 625 converts to (625-400)/(700-400) = 0.75
-2.

-After that, the following algorithm is applied to produce the final normalized axis coordinates:
+The following algorithm implements step 3 above, producing the final normalized axis coordinates:

 ```c++
     // let coords be the vector of current normalized coordinates.